 While a number of guidelines exist for the design of learning applications that target a single group working around an interactive tabletop, the same cannot be said for the design of applications intended for use in multi-tabletops deployments in the classroom.
 Accordingly, a number of these guidelines for single-tabletop settings need to be extended to take account of both the distinctive qualities of the classroom and the particular challenges of having various groups using the same application on multiple tables simultaneously.
 This paper presents an empirical analysis of the effectiveness of designs for small-group multi-tabletop collaborative learning activities in the wild.
 We use distributed cognition as a framework to analyze the small number of authentic multi-tabletop deployments and help characterize the technological and educational ecology of these classroom settings.
 Based on previous research on single-tabletop collaboration, the concept of orchestration, and both first-hand experience and second-hand accounts of the few existing multiple-tabletop deployments to date, we develop a three-dimensional framework of design recommendations for multi-tabletop learning settings. © 2013 ACM.

-Martinez-Maldonado, R, Dimitriadis, Y, Clayphan, A, Muñoz-Cristóbal, JA, Prieto, LP, Rodríguez-Triana, MJ & Kay, J 2013, 'Integrating orchestration of ubiquitous and pervasive learning environments', Proceedings of the 25th Australian Computer-Human Interaction Conference: Augmentation, Application, Innovation, Collaboration, OzCHI 2013, Australian Computer Human Interaction Conference, ACM, Adelaide, Australia, pp. 189-192.View/Download from: UTS OPUS or Publisher's site
+Martinez-Maldonado, R, Dimitriadis, Y, Clayphan, A, Muñoz-Cristóbal, JA, Prieto, LP, Rodríguez-Triana, MJ & Kay, J 2013, 'Integrating orchestration of ubiquitous and pervasive learning environments', Proceedings of the 25th Australian Computer-Human Interaction Conference: Augmentation, Application, Innovation, Collaboration, OzCHI 2013, Australian Computer Human Interaction Conference, ACM, Adelaide, Australia, pp. 189-192.View/Download from: Publisher's site

 Ubiquitous and pervasive computing devices, such as interactive tabletops, whiteboards, tablets and phones, have the potential to enhance the management and awareness of learning activities in important ways.
 They provide students with natural ways to interact with collaborators, and can help teachers create and manage learning tasks that can be carried out both in the classroom and at a distance.
 But how can these emerging technologies be successfully integrated into current teaching practice?
 This paper proposes an approach to integrate, from the technological perspective, collaborative learning activities using these kinds of devices.
 Our approach is based on the concept of orchestration, which tackles the critical task for teachers to coordinate student's learning activities within the constraints of authentic educational settings.
 Our studies within authentic learning settings enabled us to identify three main elements that are important for ubiquitous and pervasive learning settings.
 These are i) regulation mechanisms, ii) interconnection with existing web-based learning environments, and iii) awareness tools.

-Martinez-Maldonado, R, Kay, J & Yacef, K 2013, 'An automatic approach for mining patterns of collaboration around an interactive tabletop', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Artificial Intelligence in Education, Springer, Memphis, TN, USA, pp. 101-110.View/Download from: UTS OPUS or Publisher's site
+Martinez-Maldonado, R, Kay, J & Yacef, K 2013, 'An automatic approach for mining patterns of collaboration around an interactive tabletop', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Artificial Intelligence in Education, Springer, Memphis, TN, USA, pp. 101-110.View/Download from: Publisher's site